 So how do you distinguish between the two sedges?
 You’ll have to examine the leaf tips closely to differentiate between yellow and purple nutsedge.
 Yellow has a folded, needle-like appearance at the tip while purple nutsedge leaves are a bit wider and they gradually taper to a point.

-Image and Manage are absorbed by sedge roots so be sure to irrigate after application.
+Both chemicals are absorbed by sedge roots so be sure to irrigate after application.

 Since underground tubers can lie dormant for up to two years, one spraying will not control nutsedge.
 You have to be persistent about its control.

 Nutgrass Control in the Landscape